PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-Left to right, you have draws from a classic Poisson distribution, a Zero-Inflated Poisson with a 90% probability of each draw being a real Poisson draw (i.e not a false 0 coming from the inflation line), and a Zero-Inflated Poisson with only a 10% probability of Poisson draw.
+Left to right, you have draws from a classic Poisson distribution, a Zero-Inflated Poisson with a 90% probability of each draw being a real Poisson draw (i.e not a false 0 coming from the inflation process), and a Zero-Inflated Poisson with only a 10% probability of Poisson draw.

 You can see that our data look much more like the rightmost plot than like the leftmost one, so using a Zero-Inflated Poisson likelihood makes a lot of sense here.
 <!-- #endregion -->